-So incredible.
 Such joy.
 And sharing that right there with my husband.
 That incredible moment of meeting out baby boy, I can't explain it.

 Straight away, he was on my chest.
 So perfect and small.
 So gorgeous.
 Our little boy was here.
 Max has a brother.
 And now Max is a big brother.

 So different to Max's birth with so many people in the room and what felt like minutes after I birthed I had doctors coming at me trying to get me to theatre to stitch up my third degree tear.

 This time it was all about bonding with my baby boy.
 Right there on my chest.
 Gosh, I can still remember that exact feeling.

 It was perfect.

 A doctor did appear soon enough and she confirmed a small 2nd degree tear.